EliznaM/Statistics_Literacy/quizzes/study_design_7_2.md

-STUDY DESIGN, 7.2 Types of studies
+QUIZ FOR STUDY DESIGN, 7.2 Types of studies

 1. **Which of the following best describes a confounding variable in an experimental study?**
     - a) A variable that is manipulated by the researcher